Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - testing interactive prototypes to explore the usability of different designs

-From these activities you’ll typically get:
+From these research activities, you’ll typically get:

 - a better understanding of your users’ needs, including their support and access requirements